killianmuldoon/doca-platform/docs/spec/dpuservice_credential_request.md

 **Note** This will overwrite the default values, which are necessary to access the local API Server.
 If this is not desirable, it is still possible to adapt the `InClusterConfig()` logic.

+## API Server consideration

+The `DPUServiceCredentialRequest` will request tokens for the provided `ServiceAccount` by setting the `Audience` to the API server audience based on the server config.
+The specific configuration flag is `--api-audiences`.
+The service account token authenticator will validate that tokens used against the API server are bound to at least one of these audiences.